Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Abstract

 \section{Abstract}

-Federated learning (FL) is a widely adopted distributed learning paradigm in practice, which intends to preserve users' data privacy while leveraging the entire dataset of all participants for training.
-In FL, multiple models are trained independently on the users and aggregated centrally to update a global model in an iterative process.
-Although this approach is excellent at preserving privacy by design, FL still tends to suffer from quality issues such as attacks or byzantine faults.
-Some recent attempts have been made to address such quality challenges on the robust aggregation techniques for FL.
+Federated learning (FL) is a distributed learning paradigm that preserves users' data privacy while leveraging the entire dataset of all participants.
+In FL, multiple models are trained independently on the clients and aggregated centrally to update a global model in an iterative process.
+Although this approach is excellent at preserving privacy, FL still suffers from quality issues such as attacks or byzantine faults.
+Recent attempts have been made to address such quality challenges on the robust aggregation techniques for FL.
 However, the effectiveness of state-of-the-art (SOTA) robust FL techniques is still unclear and lacks a comprehensive study.
-Therefore, to better understand the current quality status and challenges of these SOTA FL techniques in the presence of attacks and faults, in this paper, we perform a large-scale empirical study to investigate the SOTA FL's quality from multiple angles of attacks, simulated faults (via mutation operators), and aggregation (defense) methods.
-In particular, we perform our study on two generic image datasets and one real-world federated medical image dataset.
-We also systematically investigate the effect of the distribution of attacks/faults over users and the independent and identically distributed (IID) factors, per dataset, on the robustness results.
-After a large-scale analysis with 496 configurations, we find that most mutators on each individual user have a negligible effect on the final model.
+Therefore, to better understand the current quality status and challenges of these SOTA FL techniques in the presence of attacks and faults, we perform a large-scale empirical study to investigate the SOTA FL's quality from multiple angles of attacks, simulated faults (via mutation operators), and aggregation (defense) methods.
+In particular, we study FL's performance on the image classification tasks and use Deep Neural Networks as our model type.
+Furthermore, we perform our study on two generic image datasets and one real-world federated medical image dataset.
+We also systematically investigate the effect of the proportion of affected clients and the dataset distribution factors on the robustness of FL.
+After a large-scale analysis with 496 configurations, we find that most mutators on each user have a negligible effect on the final model in the generic datasets, and only one of them is effective in the medical dataset.
+Furthermore, we show that model poisoning attacks are more effective than data poisoning attacks.
 Moreover, choosing the most robust FL aggregator depends on the attacks and datasets.
-Finally, we illustrate that it is possible to achieve a generic solution that works almost as well or even better than any single aggregator on all attacks and configurations with a simple ensemble model of aggregators.
-Our replication package is available online: \url{https://github.com/aminesi/federated} \keywords{Federated Learning \and Robustness \and Byzantine Attacks \and Mutation Testing \and Defense Methods}
+Finally, we illustrate that a simple ensemble of aggregators achieves a more robust solution than any single aggregator and is the best choice in 75\% of the cases.
+The data that support the findings of this study are available in our repository at \url{https://github.com/aminesi/federated}. \keywords{Federated Learning \and Robustness \and Byzantine Attacks \and Mutation Testing \and Defense Methods}